 To deal with the devastated economy of the Third Century, Diocletian again struck good gold and silver coins.
 He introduced a bronze coin called a follis for use as small change by the common people.
 Also, he issued his famous Decree of Maximum Prices, which listed the highest price that could be charged for all kinds of goods and services, from the price of pork and wheat to charges for fixing harness and milling grain.
 This edict decreed severe penalties for selling goods for more than the maximum price listed, but it was only partly effective.
 Like all laws of its kind, it only caused people to take their goods off the open market and offer them for sale secretly on the black market at a much higher price.

 In A. D. 305, Diocletian stepped down as emperor and promoted his Caesar, Constantius Chlorus to Augustus in his place.
-The well-known story is told of this once powerful and ruthless emperor, now an old man, peacefully growing cabbages at his villa in the town of Split in what was recently the country of Yugoslavia.
+The well-known story is told of this once powerful and ruthless emperor, now an old man, peacefully growing cabbages at his villa in the town of Split on the Adriatic coast in what is now Croatia.
 Diocletian compelled Maximianus to do the same, though Maximianus very much wanted to remain senior Augustus.

 If Diocletian thought he had totally retired and left Roman politics for good, he was in for a surprise.
 In 308, he was asked to preside over a council at Carnumtum on the Danube to decide who would be the Augusti and who would be the Caesars when his squabbling successors could not work things out peacefully.
 The Tetrarchy that had worked so well for Diocletian and his colleagues only worked because the four men respected and were loyal to each other.
 The arrangement could not hold together and fell apart after Diocletian's abdication.